 Conall looked under them, over them, through, and before them, for the one of the biggest knob and slenderest shanks, and he caught hold of the slenderest shanked and biggest knobbed man, and with the head of that one he drove the brains out of the rest, and the brains of that one with the other's heads.
 Then he drew his sword, and he began on the nine warriors, and he slew them, and he killed the six heroes that were at their back, and the three full heroes that were behind these, and then he had but the big man.
-Conall struck him a slap, and drove his eye out on his cheek, he levelled him, and stripped his clothes off,] and he left MacNair. no one to tell a tale or wear out bad news, but the one to whom he played the clipping of a bird and a fool, and though there should be ten tongues of a true wise bard in that man's head, it is telling his own exploits, and those of his men that he would be ; the plight that the youth who had come to the town had made of them.\] He asked him where was the king of Laid-MacNeill. heann, and the big man said that he was in the hunting hill with his court and his following (dheadhachail) of men and beasts.
+Conall struck him a slap, and drove his eye out on his cheek, he levelled him and stripped his clothes off, and he left no Mar-Nair. one to tell a tale or wear out bad news, but the one to whom he played the clipping of a bird and a fool, and though there should be ten tongues of a true wise bard in that man's head, it is telling his own exploits, and